 The mission of the First Year Experience program is to facilitate and support a smooth transition for first year students to UMass Amherst, to enhance student success and satisfaction with their residential experience, and to foster a sense of connection and pride with the University community.
 To fulfill this mission, the coordinators direct the development of a comprehensive program intended to meet first year students' residential, transitional, and academic success needs.
 The coordinators offer programs and resources for 1,500-3,200 first year students within a designated residential community.

-The Assistant Director for Leadership and Engagement is responsible for student leadership development activities of student leaders including Residence Hall Association (RHA), house council and area government representatives, and community leaders; conducts need assessment, evaluates activities, and directs the development of a comprehensive program intended to develop the leadership knowledge and skills of students.
+The Coordinator for Selection, Training and Leadership is responsible for student leadership development activities of student leaders including Residence Hall Association (RHA), house council and area government representatives, and community leaders; conducts need assessment, evaluates activities, and directs the development of a comprehensive program intended to develop the leadership knowledge and skills of students.

 Residence Directors, Graduate Assistants and Apartment Communities Coordinator